CASFRI/CASFRI/README.md

 The steps to add a completey new inventory to the CASFRI database are detailed in issue [#471](https://github.com/CASFRI/CASFRI/issues/471).

-# CASFRI Historical Table
+# CASFRI Geo-Historical Table
 The six tables found in the 'casfri50' schema as the result of a complete translation gathers stands from many inventories, where polygons sometimes overlap each other in space or/and time (e.g. BC08, BC10 and BC11).
 That means if you try to match an observation point made at a specific year, you might end up with more than one matching stand.
 Either because they overlap in space (some inventories have many polygons of the same year overlapping each other), in time (the valid time of one inventory (e.g. 2000-2010) overlaps the valid time of the following inventory (2008-2015)) or both.

-The historical version of the CASFRI database introduces a new geometry table, replacing the "geo_all" table, in which no two polygons occupy the same space at a given point in time (i.e. no two polygons overlap in space and time).
+The geo-historical version of the CASFRI database introduces a new geometry table, replacing the "geo_all" table, in which no two polygons occupy the same space at a given point in time (i.e. no two polygons overlap in space and time).
 In this table, stand polygons are cut so that only polygons parts from the most accurate inventory at the date of observation can be matched.
 It allows querying for the best available inventory information at any point in time accross the full CASFRI coverage.

-The historical table is created using the scripts found in the workflow/04_produceHistoricalTable folder.
+The geo-historical table is created using the scripts found in the workflow/04_produceHistoricalTable folder.
 The .sh script are to be used to run the process for multiple inventories in parallel from the Bash shell and the .sql script are to be used from pgAdmin or psql with more control over the process.
 These scripts are:

 * **01_PrepareGeoHistory.sh and 01_PrepareGeoHistory.sql** overwrite the default TT_RowIsValid() and TT_HasPrecedence() functions, create the geo_history table and split the whole CASFRI geometry coverage into a grid for easier spatial processing.